 The traditional development pattern in Wellington's Residential Areas is a single dwelling per site, with limited space devoted to vehicle parking and manoeuvring.
 As a result most properties retain a reasonable area of open space on site.
 Rear yards with mature visually prominent vegetation and well landscaped front gardens are typical features that contribute to the character and amenity of most established suburbs.
 The building bulk of new infill and multi-unit development, together with the hard surface areas required for vehicle parking and manoeuvring, can alter the valued character and amenity by reducing the sense of open space and degree of separation from other buildings (both on site and with neighbouring properties).
-The requirement to provide open space is an important tool for ensuring that new developments are of appropriate density, are capable of providing a suitable degree of openness and greening on-site, and are able to be sensitively integrated into the surrounding neighbourhood.
+The requirement to provide open space is an important tool for ensuring that new developments are of appropriate density, are capable of providing a suitable degree of openness and greening on-site, and are able to be sensitive integrated into the surrounding neighbourhood.
 Open space can also help to:

-- Provide a setting for the new buildings and structures on site - Soften the visual impact of new buildings and structures as viewed from surrounding public spaces - Provide open space allowing for trees and vegetation on site - Enable open space areas that can help to increase soil permeability, reducing storm water - Enhance the on-site amenity of the development where the space is welldesigned and connected to the main living areas.
+- Provide a setting for the new buildings and structures on site - Soften the visual impact of new buildings and structures as viewed from surrounding public spaces - Provide open space allowing for trees and vegetation on site - Enable open space areas that can help to increase soil permeability, reducing storm water - Enhance the on-site amenity of the development where the space is well-designed and connected to the main living areas.

 The nature and quality of open space provided, and its relationship to the dwelling type, design and the layout of buildings on site will be instrumental in how well a development fits into an existing neighbourhood.
-In some cases it maybe acceptable to lower the open space provision if it can be demonstrated that the open space provided, including any roof top open space and on-site communal/shared open space, is of high quality, responds well to the overall development concept and complements the surrounding residential context.
+In some cases it maybe acceptable to lower the open space provision if it can be demonstrated that the open space provided is of high quality, responds well to the overall development concept and complements the surrounding residential context.
 An application to reduce the open space requirement will need to be able to demonstrate that:

-- The resulting development is of a scale, type and character that acknowledges, and complements, the prevailing patterns and qualities of the surrounding neighbourhood (as judged against the content of the Residential Design Guide). - The development adequately resolves issues regarding building layout and the degree of separation between buildings (both on site and with adjoining sites). - The resulting development contains sufficient open space, including where appropriate rooftop open space and on-site communal/shared open space, to integrate into the surrounding neighbourhood. - The open space provided is of high quality and will provide superior amenity for occupants.
+- The resulting development is of a scale, type and character that acknowledges, and complements, the prevailing patterns and qualities of the surrounding neighbourhood (as judged against the content of the Residential Design Guide). - The development adequately resolves issues regarding building layout and the degree of separation between buildings (both on site and with adjoining sites). - The resulting development contains sufficient open space to integrate into the surrounding neighbourhood. - The open space provided is of high quality and will provide superior amenity for occupants.